frederic-perez/AmE-dictionary/data/idioms.md

 __collect dust__ :two: To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._ _Why do you want another video game console?
 You already have three collecting dust under the television!_
 __collude with (someone or something)__
 __come (a)round__ :three::hammer: __6__ To change one’s position or view on something. _He’ll never come around to our side now that you’ve insulted him!_
-__come a long way__ :three: To make significant progress.
+__come a long way__ :five: To make significant progress.
 Almost always used in the present perfect tense (“have/has come a long way”). _He can play entire songs now, and they sound pretty good!
 He’s really come a long way from when he could barely hold a guitar._
 __come across something__
 __come across__ :four::hammer:
 __come again?__ :two::hammer:
-__come and go__ :three::hammer: (came and went) _The seasons came and went, but the memories of that summer lingered like a sweet melody in her heart._
+__come and go__ :four: (came and went) To occur, exist, enter, or appear and then subside or disappear quickly or suddenly. _Ill effects of the medication come and go, but they’re still better than the disease it’s treating._ _The seasons came and went, but the memories of that summer lingered like a sweet melody in her heart._
+__come and gone__ The idiom “come and gone” refers to something that has arrived and then passed or ended.
+It often implies that a particular time, opportunity, or event has occurred and is now over, suggesting a sense of finality or missed chances.
+__come around__ __1__ To change one’s view or opinion of someone or something.
 __come as no surprise__ :two: To be completely unsurprising. _Considering how much they had been fighting lately, their break-up came as no surprise._
 __come by__
 __come clean__ :two: To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I’d made for the bake sale._